lenelise/django/mysecondproject/README.md

 - staff and non-staff users can both access api/expenses

 ## To do:
+- staff user with the right permission can see all expenses and delete them
+- maybe create a permission so that staff users can see ALL expenses (if they have said permission)
+- make it so that the owner of the expense is automatically set to the same user who posts it

+## Done:
 1. add some open (does not need authentication) APIs (list all expenses) :white_check_mark:
 2. require login or some authentication to be able to use the api :white_check_mark:
     - only admin /staff can access user-api's
 3. only see the expenses you are the owner of (staff and non-staff) :white_check_mark:
-4. staff user with the right permission can see all expenses and delete them
-5. maybe create a permission so that staff users can see ALL expenses (if they have said permission)
-6. Need logout fucntionality for non-admin users (/logout).
+4. Need logout fucntionality for non-admin users (/logout).
 Right now they have no way of logging out :white_check_mark:
-7. make it so that the owner of the expense is automatically set to the same user who posts it